 My love for genealogy and history set me on the path to becoming a member of the Daughters of the American Revolution where I serve as my chapter’s public relations contact & VIS chairman, providing social media support.
 I was a volunteer researcher for the Fishkill Supply Depot, a Revolutionary War historic site, where we re-examined the thousands of muster rolls to identify the unknown soldiers potentially buried there on the grounds.
 I have also participated in several indexing projects for Family Search.org.

 I hold a certificate in genealogical research through Boston University and will apply for my certification from the BCG following participation in the ProGen Study Group.
-In the spring, I will return to college to finish my history degree.
-I currently hold a social & visual media degree from Empire State College and am currently enrolled in a bachelors program in Early American history.
+I have a social & visual media degree from Empire State College and am currently enrolled in a bachelors program in Early American history.
 To learn more about me or to connect with me professionally, feel free to visit my Linked In profile below:

-Surnames I am actively researching: Archer, Stewart, Peters, Baum, Lemaster, Cordle/Caudill, Wickham, Ackley, Woodhull, Jayne, Ball, Jones, Eccard
+Surnames I am actively researching: Archer, Stewart, Peters, Baum, Lemaster, Cordle/Caudill, Wickham, Ackley, Woodhull, Jayne, Ball, Jones, Eccard, Hull, Lambert

 Geographic Areas I am actively researching: Noble Co., OH; Pickaway Co., OH; Lawrence Co., KY; Boyd Co., KY; Orange Co., NY.